WillieWangWei/WLM3U/README.md

 server.start()
 ```

-Use AVPlayer to play the ts file provided by the local service:
+Then, use AVPlayer to play the ts file provided by the local service:

 ```Swift
 let url = URL(string: "http://localhost:\(server.port)/file.m3u8")